 • Q: Can we use R in a regulated environment and is PowerTOST validated?

-R is updated every couple of months with documented changes18 and maintaining a bug-tracking system.19 I recommend to use always the latest release.
+A: See this document18 about the acceptability of Base R and its SDLC.19 R is updated every couple of months with documented changes20 and maintaining a bug-tracking system.21 I recommend to use always the latest release.

 The authors of PowerTOST tried to do their best to provide reliable and valid results.
-The package’s NEWS documents the development of the package, bug-fixes, and introduction of new methods.
+The package’s NEWS documents its development, bug-fixes, and introduction of new methods.
 Issues are tracked at GitHub (as of today none is still open).
-So far the package had >102,000 downloads.
+So far the package had >113,000 downloads.
 Therefore, it is extremely unlikely that bugs were not detected given its large user base.

-The ultimate responsibility of validating any software (yes, of SAS as well…) lies in the hands of the user.20 21 22
+However, the ultimate responsibility of validating any software (yes, of SAS as well…) lies in the hands of the user.22 23 24

 • Q: I still have questions.
 How to proceed?